DenHafiz69/expentrax-telegram/README.md

 - [ ] **User Management**: The bot can uniquely identify and manage individual users.

-    - [ ] Implemented a database schema to store user information.
+    - [x] Implemented a database schema to store users and transactions information.

     - [ ] Handled user authentication and data persistence.